George Eliot: Literary assessment

 Throughout her career, Eliot wrote with a politically astute pen.
 From Adam Bede to The Mill on the Floss and Silas Marner, Eliot presented the cases of social outsiders and small-town persecution.
 Felix Holt, the Radical and The Legend of Jubal were overtly political, and political crisis is at the heart of Middlemarch, in which she presents the stories of a number of inhabitants of a small English town on the eve of the Reform Bill of 1832; the novel is notable for its deep psychological insight and sophisticated character portraits.
 The roots of her realist philosophy can be found in her review of John Ruskin's Modern Painters in Westminster Review in 1856.
+Eliot also expresses proto-Zionist ideas in Daniel Deronda.

 Readers in the Victorian era praised her novels for their depictions of rural society.
 Much of the material for her prose was drawn from her own experience.
 She shared with Wordsworth the belief that there was much value and beauty to be found in the mundane details of ordinary country life.
 Eliot did not, however, confine herself to stories of the English countryside.
 Romola, an historical novel set in late fifteenth century Florence, was based on the life of the Italian priest Girolamo Savonarola.
 In The Spanish Gypsy, Eliot made a foray into verse, but her poetry's initial popularity has not endured.

-Working as a translator, Eliot was exposed to German texts of religious, social, and moral philosophy such as Friedrich Strauss’s Life of Jesus, Feuerbach’s The Essence of Christianity, and Spinoza’s Ethics.
+Working as a translator, Eliot was exposed to German texts of religious, social, and moral philosophy such as David Friedrich Strauss's Life of Jesus and Feuerbach's The Essence of Christianity; also important was her translation from Latin of Jewish-Dutch philosopher Spinoza's Ethics.
 Elements from these works show up in her fiction, much of which is written with her trademark sense of agnostic humanism.
-She had taken particular notice of Feuerbach’s conception of Christianity, positing that our understanding of the nature of the divine was to be found ultimately in the nature of humanity projected onto a divine figure.
-An example of this philosophy appeared in her novel Romola, in which Eliot’s protagonist displayed a "surprisingly modern readiness to interpret religious language in humanist or secular ethical terms."
+According to Clare Carlisle, who published a new biography on George Eliot in 2023, the overdue publication of Spinoza's Ethics was a real shame, because it could have provided some illuminating cues for understanding the more mature works of the writer.
+She had taken particular notice of Feuerbach's conception of Christianity, positing that our understanding of the nature of the divine was to be found ultimately in the nature of humanity projected onto a divine figure.
+An example of this philosophy appeared in her novel Romola, in which Eliot's protagonist displayed a "surprisingly modern readiness to interpret religious language in humanist or secular ethical terms."
 Though Eliot herself was not religious, she had respect for religious tradition and its ability to maintain a sense of social order and morality.